yast/yast-storage-ng/doc/lvm.md

 This is somehow the base case.
 Normal LVs are visualized in the standard way and all operations are generally supported.

-The most noticeable exception is that YaST prevents resizing a logical volume that has snapshots and is active.
+The most noticeable exception is that YaST prevents resizing a logical volume that has snapshots.
 It shows "_Resizing not supported since the logical volume has snapshots_".

 ### Thin Pool and Thin LV